volhaleusha/Data-Science-Nano-Projects/README.md

 #### Python

 + [Deep Learning Specification on Coursera](https://www.coursera.org/specializations/deep-learning): (in Python, including Keras and Tensorflow).
-[Certificate]. (https://www.coursera.org/account/accomplishments/specialization/LDHQRBD65FV6)As part of specification completed following projects (my solutions for this specific specialization can not be publicaly posted in GitHub due to Coursera honor code):
+[Certificate]. (https://www.coursera.org/account/accomplishments/specialization/LDHQRBD65FV6).
+As part of specification completed following projects (my solutions for this specific specialization can not be publicaly posted in GitHub due to Coursera honor code):
    - Cat classifier using logistic regression
    - 2-class classification neural network with a single hidden layer for Planar Dataset
    - Built Deep Neural Network step by step implementing layers in numpy and applied it on Cat vs non-cat Dataset